Exclusive photo tour/workshop with Alaska photographer Jeff Schultz SOLD OUT -- Please contact us to be put on waiting list.

 - All aspects of the photography workshop/tour

-- Except for one dinner in Talkeetna, All meals from the first night dinner, through the last day breakfast.
+- All meals from the first night dinner, through the last day lunch.

-- * All flying is done “weather permitting”.
-Jeff Schultz and our lodge vendor is not responsible for flights that are cancelled due to weather and/or weather delays
+- * All flying & boating is done “weather permitting”.
+Jeff Schultz and our lodge vendor, air taxis and boat taxis are not responsible for flights that are cancelled due to weather and/or weather delays.
+Refunds for any of these cancelled trips vary by vendor.

 What’s not Included:

-- Air transportation from your home to and from Fairbanks, or Anchorage, Alaska.
+- Air transportation from your home to and from Anchorage, Alaska.

 - Any personal gear.
 You must bring your own photography gear, clothing, toiletries and outerwear.
 There are weight restrictions on gear for the flights.
 A list of recommended clothing and camera gear as well as weight information will be sent after registration.